milselarch/hotel-booking/README.md

 	Run `pip install -r requirements.txt` if you have not already,
 	which ensures that mysqlclient is installed as a python package

-5) cd to "hotel_booking_django" and run `python manage.py migrate`
+5) cd to "backend" and run `python manage.py migrate`

 ## Backend Setup Instructions:

-1) make sure that you provide the environment secret key, email + field hash keys and DB user password in the `.env` config file that should be located in `hotel_booking_django/.env`.
-For an example of how the backend .env config file should look like do refer to [hotel_booking_django/.env.example](https://github.com/milselarch/hotel-booking/blob/master/hotel_booking_django/.env.example)
+1) make sure that you provide the environment secret key, email + field hash keys and DB user password in the `.env` config file that should be located in `backend/.env`.
+For an example of how the backend .env config file should look like do refer to [backend/.env.example](https://github.com/milselarch/hotel-booking/blob/master/backend/.env.example)
-2) create a settings.py file in the `hotel_booking_django/` backend directory and modify it as needed.
-Copying over `hotel_booking_django/settings.example.py` into 	settings.py` should work right out of the box if you're using MySQL / MariaDB as the database for running this application.
+2) create a settings.py file in the `backend/` backend directory and modify it as needed.
+Copying over `backend/settings.example.py` into 	settings.py` should work right out of the box if you're using MySQL / MariaDB as the database for running this application.

 	- If the frontend is accessing the backend using a non-localhost IP / a domain name / using a custom port number, then you will have to add the custom IP / domain name / custom port to the `ALLOWED_HOSTS` list in `settings.py` as well.
 See the default list of allowed backend hosts in settings.example.py to get an idea of the expected format required for whitelisting custom backend endpoint IPs / domains.

-3) To run the backend code, go to "hotel_booking_django" and run `python manage.py runserver`
+3) To run the backend code, go to "backend" and run `python manage.py runserver`
 (requires db install instructions and `python manage.py migrate` to have been run already, and for backend .env config file to be setup, and for a settings.py to have been setup already for the django backend application)

-## Elaboration on django backend `hotel_booking_django/.env` config file
+## Elaboration on django backend `backend/.env` config file
 The secret key is a randomly generated string, while the field encryption key and hash keys are randomly generated 32 byte hexadecimal strings.
 The email and field hash keys are used for ensuring secure encryption and decryption of PII info, while the django secret key is used to ensure secure cryptographic signing by the backend.
-If you're setting up the backend for the first time you can use the `env_generator.py` under hotel_booking_django to generate the secret, email, and field hash keys.
+If you're setting up the backend for the first time you can use the `env_generator.py` under `backend` to generate the secret, email, and field hash keys.

 To use `env_generator.py`, first open the file and fill in your MySQL database credentials.
-Next, simply run the file to generate the secret, email, and field hash keys, which you can then copy over to the config .env file.
+Next, simply run the file to generate the secret, email, and field hash keys, which you can then copy over to the `config.env` file.

 ## Frontend node environment setup (Ubuntu 20.04)
 [instructions were based on this tutorial](https://tecadmin.net/how-to-install-nvm-on-debian-10/)